durga-ds/durga-dqds/README.md

 # durga-dqds
- Coding examples for Data Engineering concepts and some snippets to copy&paste
+ Coding examples for Data Engineering concepts and some useful snippets to go